Can You Be Allergic to Weed?

 Why Am I Allergic to Weed?

-There is a known cross-reactivity between certain foods and weed.
-If you're allergic to one of the following, you could be allergic to weed, and vice versa.
-This is because weed and these foods have similar proteins.
+There is a known cross-reactivity between certain foods and cannabis.
+If you're allergic to one of the following, you may also develop a reaction to marijuana (and vice versa):

 • Almonds